 The Educational Support Program (ESP) has been an established part of the Graduate Program in the School of Nursing since 1999.
 It reflects a commitment to support graduate students toward the successful completion of the program in nursing.
-Any student, matriculated, non-matriculated or visiting may use the ESP as a resource to assist in their academic success at William Paterson University.
-The program is coordinated by a master prepared nurse.
-ESP services primarily assist students by offering academic writing assistance and serves as a referral resource to other university services that facilitate academic success.
-There is no cost for utilizing ESP services.
-Contact Professor Renee F. Pevour, RN, MS AOCN is available at pevourr@wpunj.edu, telephone: 973-720-3516.
+Any student may use the ESP as a resource to assist in their academic success at William Paterson University.
+The program is coordinated by a mastered prepared nurse.